 Ongoing Research in the Kazlauskas Lab

 After a multi-decade period in academia Dr. Kazlauskas closed his research lab at the Schepens Eye Research Institute/Harvard Medical School to transition to F. Hofmann-La Roche in Basel, Switzerland, where he joined the Department of Ophthalmology and contributed to the drug development process.
-Changes in senior management resulted in a switch from early discovery research to repurposing of existing drugs.
-In 2017 Dr. Kazlauskas transitioned back to academia, to investigate the mechanism driving pathogenesis as a research strategy to improve current approaches to treat patients with PDR (proliferative diabetic retinopathy).
+In 2017 Dr. Kazlauskas re-started academic research focused on preventing patients with diabetes from developing diabetic retinopathy, and improving current approaches to treat this condition.

 Pharmacosignaling in PDR